AANA Election Slate Announced

 Here is the current update on our issue of expanding veterans access to care through full practice authority for VHA CRNAs and APRNs:

 - On Jan.
 8 the Secretary of Veterans Affairs submitted a proposed rule to the White House Office of Management and Budget (OMB) for review and publication in the Federal Register.
 The OMB has 90 days to either publish it in the Federal Register, triggering a 60-day public comment period, or return it to the VHA for more work.
-The AANA is encouraging members to make their voice heard and pre-submit a comment in favor of expanding veterans access to care through CRNA and APRN full practice authority, click here (requires AANA member login and password).
-To encourage colleagues, family, friends and veterans to support veterans access to care, click www.Veterans-Access-To-Care.com.
+The AANA is encouraging members to make their voice heard and pre-submit a comment in favor of expanding veterans access to care through CRNA and APRN full practice authority.
+To encourage colleagues, family, friends and veterans to support veterans access to care, visit Veterans Access To Care.

 - Bipartisan legislation is pending in Congress supporting expanding veterans access to care through full practice authority for CRNAs and other APRNs in the VHA.
 In the U.S. House of Representatives, HR 1247 (Graves-Schakowsky) has 45 cosponsors.
 In the Senate, S 2279 (Merkley-Rounds) has eight cosponsors.
-After pre-submitting a comment, AANA members should use this link (requires AANA member login and password) to follow up and contact their members of Congress.
+After pre-submitting a comment, AANA members should Take Action Now. (requires AANA member login and password) to follow up and contact their members of Congress.